Thinking about moving to Spain?

 But if you’re going to move to Spain, you should probably get some kind of work permit before coming – or at least a residence permit if you don’t intend to get a job.

-And that’s the topic for today.
+And that’s the big topic for today.
 Because getting a work visa to move to Spain is not always as simple as you might imagine.

-In this article, I’m going to tell you all about the process of getting a work permit in Spain.
+In this article, then, I’m going to tell you all about the process of getting a work permit in Spain.
 And it’s not gonna be pretty.

 First, a tiny story…